Asian shares track Wall Street's rally after Powell hints at rate cuts

 BANGKOK (AP) — Asian shares advanced on Monday, tracking Wall Street’s rally after the head of the Federal Reserve hinted that cuts to interest rates may be on the way.

 Fed chair Jerome Powell said Friday in a speech to an annual conference in Jackson Hole, Wyoming, that he's seen risks for the job market.
-A surprisingly weak report on job growth this month has led many traders to expect a rate cut as soon as the Fed's next meeting in September, after months of pressure from President Donald Trump for lower rates.
+That followed a surprisingly weak report on job growth this month that has led many traders to expect a rate cut as soon as the Fed's next meeting in September, after months of pressure from President Donald Trump for lower rates.

 Lower interest rates make borrowing easier, helping to spur more investment and spending.

-Hong Kong's Hang Seng index jumped 2.1% to 25,866.49, while the Shanghai Composite index surged 0.9% to 3,858.59.
+Hong Kong's Hang Seng index was 1.9% higher at 25,807.45, while the Shanghai Composite index surged 1.5% to 3,883.56.
 It's trading at its highest level in a decade, despite worries over higher tariffs on exports to the United States under Trump and weak domestic demand at home.

-Taiwan's Taiex was up 2.5% as semiconductor maker TSMC Corp.'s shares advanced 3.1%.
+Taiwan's Taiex gained 2.2% as semiconductor maker TSMC Corp.'s shares advanced 3.1%.

 “Asia is set to rally in catch-up mode, feeding off Wall Street’s Friday rebound after Powell cracked the door open to rate cuts,” Stephen Innes of SPI Asset Management said in a commentary.